mohit-cloud/core/projects/papers/JOSS/paper.md

   tracker.AdvanceModelTime(60);
 ```

-Injuries models can be constructed during runtime and pushed to the engine in a few lines
+Injuries models can be constructed during runtime and pushed to the engine in a few lines:

 ```C++
   // Create an SEAirwayObstruction object